11/24/10

 Celestial Gardens

-The image above is the last Prayer Stones symmetrical photograph I made, and, at the same time the image initiated a new series of photographs I have entitled Celestial Gardens, which serves both as an extension of the Prayer Stones project and the second "chapter" of "An Imaginary Book."
-I invite you to continue on this journey with me by visiting Celestial Gardens.
+The image above is the last Prayer Stones symmetrical photograph I made, and, at the same time initiated a new series of photographs I have entitled Celestial Gardens.
+Although at first I thought of Celestial Gardens merely as an extension of the Prayer Stones project, I eventually understood that it has it's own integrity as a body of work.
+Celestial Gardens was to become the second "chapter" of "An Imaginary Book" which now includes nine chapters in total.
+I invite you to continue this journey into the "book" with me by visiting Celestial Gardens.

 *